 PE and Sport at Parkfield

-As a reward for our commitment to school sports, in September 2015, we proudly achieved the Sainsbury's School Games Bronze mark.
+As a reward for our commitment to school sports, we have achieved and maintained the School Games Gold Mark since 2015.

-Facilitated by two full-time sports coach, the Trust PE lead and our PE leader in school, along with teachers and teaching assistants, the PE curriculum for KS1 and 2 covers games, gymnastics, athletics, dance and swimming.
+Facilitated by a full-time sports coach, the Trust PE lead and our PE leader in school, along with teachers and teaching assistants, the PE curriculum for KS1 and 2 covers games, gymnastics, athletics, dance, OAA, Yoga, fitness, and swimming.
 Most sporting activities take place in our two all-weather sports arenas, our two indoor halls or our outdoor play area which has synthetic turf for all year round use.
 After each half term, the unit ends with a inter-house competition within the classes, with the winners displayed on the School Sports Board.

 Children in Early Years Foundation Stage also have access to a variety of activities, which encourage physical participation and support the development of fine and gross motor skills.